collocations.org

 He carried all his worldly possessions in an old suitcase.

-colonial, continental, overseas
+colonial, overseas

-the country''s overseas possessions (= colonies).
+the country's overseas possessions (= colonies).

-VERB + POSSESSION
+VERB + possession

 Report an error or submit a comment/suggestion on possession